 Yes, you still want an attorney.

-While you have motorcycle accident insurance, you did not cause the accident.
+While you have motor vehicle accident insurance, you did not cause the accident.
 Therefore, you are filing a claim with the at-fault party’s insurance.
 You will notify your insurer immediately after the crash about the incident to fulfill your obligations, but then the claim gets turned over to the at-fault party’s insurance.

 When victims try to negotiate a settlement without an attorney, they often receive much less compensation than they deserve.
 After an accident, it is best that you consult an accident attorney to ensure you receive a fair settlement that will cover all your present and future costs.